misterdustinface/LuaJ-Futures/README.md

   6.2
 ```

-Another example, in which arguments are given to the callback (with "Hello World!" as the second argument to print)
+An example with arguments passed to the callback (uses "Hello World!" as the second argument to print)
 ```Lua
   future(computeY, 3):callback(print, "Hello World!")
 ```